 Jordan wine estate is involved in many initiatives.
 As much as we would love to assist everyone, it is impossible.
 Please read through the following social responsibility projects we are currently involved in.

 Premium Independent Wineries of South Africa (PIWOSA) is a collective of likeminded, premium, independent wine producers from across the diverse wine regions of South Africa’s Western Cape.

 Women in Wine

 Kathy Jordan launched the Jordan Women in Wine Initiative in South Africa in October 2012.
-The top candidate, Lungiswa Sithole, still working in the hospitality industry has passed her Level 1 in Cape Town and is now starting on Level 2.
-Lungiswa’s enthusiastic passion, for wine and learning, made her an obvious choice as our first candidate.
+The top candidate, Lungiswa Sithole, is still working in the hospitality industry, has passed her Level 1 in Cape Town and is now starting on Level 2.
+Lungiswa’s enthusiastic passion for wine and learning made her an obvious choice as our first candidate.
 This means that Lungiswa regularly visits Jordan Wine Estate where she takes part in the activities on the farm, experiencing the seasonal activities on a wine estate.